Liquidations

 Overview

-When market prices move against a trader’s open positions, unrealized losses reduce their account equity.
+When market prices move against a trader, unrealized losses reduce account equity.
+Margin Trade uses three escalation stages:

 Liquidation Process